Show the contribution of trade to the rise of pre-colonial African states.

 3. Rise of Strong Leaders:

-The wealth they accumulated from these trading activities, influenced and helped them rise to power and eventually forming centralized and powerful states like Mali, Nyamwezi and Hehe empires.
+Wealth accumulated from lond distance trading activities, influenced and helped leaders rise to power and eventually forming centralized and powerful kingdoms like Mali, Nyamwezi and Hehe empires.

 4. Population Growth and Urbanization:

-Migrations to the trade centres increased number of people, contributing to the expansion of settlements and services.
+Migrations to trade centres increased number of people, contributing to the expansion of settlements and services.

-These centers like Timbuktu, Walata, Gao and Taghaza, attracted many people from various regions.
+Trade centers like Timbuktu, Walata, Gao and Taghaza, attracted traders from north Africa regions.

 As these areas grew, they developed into major towns, such as Niani becoming the heart of Mali Empire.